AERO is now accepting applications for our Board of Directors for 2022-2024.

-Since 1974, our volunteer board has supported manifesting AERO’s mission and vision, ensuring that in our work with communities across Montana, we deliver real results, respond to changes, and always strive for lasting, positive impacts.
-We welcome applicants from around the state who are interested in putting their passion for community food systems into service.
+Since 1974, our volunteer board has supported manifesting our organization’s mission and vision, ensuring that in our work with communities across Montana, we deliver real results, respond to changes, and always strive for lasting, positive impacts.

 Find the job description, Reciprocal Agreement and online application below.